| MODICA“Modica.

 (St. Nicholas), in a late-Byzantine style, preserving decorations

 ranging in date from the 8th through the 16th century.
+What

 makes Modica so unique and charming are undoubtely its baroque look